rnietoe/Training/docs/AWS/03-Network.md

 yum update -y # it should works again```
 ```

-Each network ACL also includes a rule whose rule number is an asterisk.
+Each NACL also includes a rule whose rule number is an asterisk.
 This rule ensures that if a packet doesn't match any of the other numbered rules, it's denied.
 You can't modify or remove this rule:

     100 All Traffic Allow
     200 All Traffic Deny